AbhirupGupta/PClubTask/README.md

 |7 |8 |9 |-1 |2 |
 |3 |-4 |5 |6 |7 |

 Moreover the criminal manages to sneak in *k* gas masks, which make him immune to the damage of the gas.
-He can use one gas mask in one room only (i.e non-reusable gas masks).
+He can use one gas mask in one room only (i.e. non-reusable gas masks).
 Help Hitler find out the maximum possible hitpoint of the *Alpha Male* after he leaves the grid.

 **INPUT:**